0b01/tectonicdb/README.md

 2.  **Crates**

-    cargo install tdb tdb-server
+    cargo install tectonicdb

-This command will download `tdb` and `tdb-server` from crates.io and build locally.
+This command will download `tdb`, `tdb-server`, `dtftools` from crates.io and build locally.

 3.  **GitHub**